microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 ### A. Deploy & configure new Nexus service (hosted on VM)

+!!! caution
+    Before deploying the new Nexus service, you will need workspaces of version `0.2.14` or above due to a dependency on a DNS zone link for the workspace(s) to connect to the Nexus VM.

 Before deploying the Nexus shared service, you need to make sure that it will have access to a certificate to configure serving secure proxies.
 By default, the Nexus service will serve proxies from `https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com/`, and thus it requires a certificate that validates ownership of this domain to use for SSL.

 You can use the Certs Shared Service to set one up by following these steps: